+- negative complementation,

+i.e dominant negative This

+occurs when interallelic

+complementation allows a

+mutant subunit to suppress

+the activity of a wild-type

+subunit in a multimeric

+protein.

-lach^{-d} mutations occur in the DNA-binding domain.
-Their effect is explained by the fact that repressor activity requires all DNA-binding sites in the tetramer to be active.
+- lacl^{-d} mutations occur in the DNA-binding domain.
+Their effect is explained by the fact that repressor activity requires all DNA-binding domains in the tetramer to be active